rpglab/rpglab.github.io/resources/_posts/2021-12-18-Logging-Java.md

 github: https://github.com/rpglab/Log
 link:
 doi:
-description: "This set of codes is used to create unique log files and record each piece of log information that is numbered and ordered by elapsed time and CPU time.
-They can be easily integrated into users' existing codes and simple examples are provided."
+description: "This set of codes is to create unique log files and record each piece of log information that is numbered and ordered by elapsed time and CPU time.
+They can be easily integrated into users' existing codes; sample codes are provided."
 ---